jwiedeman/chlprep/content/english/sections/testimonial.md

 ---
 enable: true
 title: "What our customers are saying about our process"
 description: "Don't just take our word for it - hear from some of our satisfied users!
-Check out some of our testimonials below to see what others are saying about Hugoplate."
+Check out some of our testimonials below to see what others are saying about our licensing process."

 # Testimonials
 testimonials: